 Solder the BOTTOM RIGHT pad of the Hope RF module to the board.
 Make sure that the board is properly positioned after you solder this joint; it it moves, heat up the solder joint and move the board slightly so that it is properly positioned.
 Wait 30 seconds after soldering before continuing.
+DO NOT OVERSOLDER!
+You only need enough solder so that the pad on the RF module is connected to the pad on the PC board.
+If you oversolder, you may accidentally bridge the pads underneath the RF module, and potentially ruin it.

 Stick a round toothpick in the hole in the middle of the solder pad marked ANT.
 This is to prevent any solder from getting into the hole.
 Solder the TOP LEFT pad of the Hope RF module to the board, this is the one next to the ANT terminal.
+Again, DO NOT OVERSOLDER!
 Wait 30 seconds, then remove the toothpick.

 Solder the remaining pads to the board, waiting 30 seconds between pads to prevent the module from overheating.
 If you used cut-off resistor leads to line up the holes, be sure to remove them before soldering the pads, so they don't get soldered there!
+Do not oversolder the pads... you only need enough solder to connect the pads on the RF module to the pads on the PC board.
+(Yes, we said this before... but it bears repeating.
+It's one of the most common reasons why the LCD receiver doesn't work after powering it on.)